 Get a Sponsor, Get One Soon

-Not much has been written about a key determinant of the difference in promotion rates for men and women until recently.
-But if we could have stepped back and looked at the organizational landscape, we would have seen this key determinant very clearly.
-Of all career-minded men and women who are trying to get ahead, there are more men than women who have a sponsor at work.
+But if we step back and look at the organizational landscape, we can seen the key reason very clearly: of all career-minded men and women who are trying to get ahead, more men than women have a sponsor at work.

 For many years, working women have been told they need to have a mentor, and they have dutifully responded by seeking a mentor on their own, often someone outside of their organization.
 Some experts have even advised having a whole network of mentors (How to Be a Smart Protégé, Wall Street Journal, Aug 17, 2009 and A New Approach to Mentoring, Wall Street Journal, Sept 22, 2008).